 If people create checklists, then it could solve many avoidable problems, as Mr. Gawande cites examples of how even the smartest and most experienced doctors can make mistakes due to the complexity and time-sensitive nature of their work, and when they’ve used checklists, they’ve reduced the potential for errors.

+Humans are fallible.
 We get confused and disorganized.
-We may forget the steps or tend to cut corners, which if , could result in wildly inaccurate data and poor-quality reports.
+We may forget the steps and tend to cut corners, which could result in wildly inaccurate data and poor-quality work outcomes.

 The book’s author, David Maiser, argues that all businesses want the same goals, providing excellent service to clients while creating a positive and cohesive work environment.
-But the problem are companies lack the means or will in implementing the strategy.
+But the problem is that companies lack the means or will in implementing the strategy.

 A strategy is meant to be executed, not something that looks and sounds good in theory.

 The book provides a guide in helping businesses actually follow through with their strategy while not getting sidetracked.